December 31st

 Commentary:

 Here vṛddha (elderly) doesn't mean only people who are ripe with age (vayo vṛddha).
-Elderliness can be understood in a few other aspects too, apart from age - jñāna vṛddha (ripe with spiritual knowledge), vidyā vṛddha (ripe with knowledge), tapo vṛddha (ripe with austerity, penance), etc.
+Apart from age, elderliness can be seen in a few other aspects too - jñāna vṛddha (ripe with spiritual knowledge), vidyā vṛddha (ripe with knowledge), tapo vṛddha (ripe with austerity, penance), etc.

 Our elders have been valuable resources in transcending our rich heritage from eons ago.
-Everything can't be learnt at school or from books.
-Life essential skills have been passed down to us through practice, from our elders.
-Therefore, respecting our elders and serving them to our best possible extent becomes our foremost duty.
+Everything cannot be learnt at school or from books.
+Life essential skills have been passed down to us through generational practices, from our elders.
+Therefore, respecting and serving our elders to the best possible extent becomes our foremost duty.

-He who serves such people with the utmost respect and devotion has nothing to lose, but a lot to gain.
-He will be blessed with prosperity in four kinds of wealth which can't be lost or stolen: a long healthy life; abundance of knowledge; honor and glory; and last but not least, strength.
+He who eagerly serves such people with the utmost respect and devotion has nothing to lose, but a lot to gain!
+He will be blessed with prosperity in four kinds of wealth that can't be lost or stolen: a long healthy life; abundance of knowledge; honor and glory; and last but not least, strength.

 pada vigrahaH: